Cervical sample guide

 Step 3: Cervical sample collected

-When you are ready your sample-taker will open your vagina gently with a speculum.
+When you are ready your sample-taker will open your vagina, your genitals gently with a speculum.

 They will then use a soft brush to carefully take a small sample of cells from the surface of your cervix.